 On a Friday morning, a beggar, desperate to get a few bucks as he was really hungry, located himself in front of a mosque in Kottayam.
 In the afternoon, everyone came for the prayers (Jummah).
 (The schools in Kerala have a long recess on Fridays, extending till 2:30 PM to facilitate Muslim students to offer Jummah).
 On culmination of the prayers, everyone folded their caps, dusted and rolled their prayer mats and went home.
 No one even bothered to give a glance at the hungry beggar.

 On Sunday morning the beggar placed himself in front of the Cathedral.
 He reached there well before the priest and the church manager could even open the doors.
-During the Holy Mass, the Gospel reading was from the Gospel According to Saint Mathews – Chapter 25 – Verses 35 to 40.
+During the Holy Mass, Gospel reading was from the Gospel According to Saint Mathews – Chapter 25 – Verses 35 to 40.
 Verse 35 says “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in.”
-At end of the mass, the priest in his sermon reminded all the true followers of Christ that they must feed the hungry as it would be equivalent to any offering to the God.
+At end of the mass, priest in his sermon reminded all true followers of Christ that they must feed the hungry as it would be equivalent to any offering to God.

 The beggar was full of hope that he would surely get something, especially after the priest’s sermon.
-The Clergy and the Laymen all assembled after the Holy Mass for the meeting and elected the committee for the coming year and dispersed.
+The Clergy and the Laymen all assembled after the Holy Mass for the meeting and elected committee for the coming year and dispersed.
 No one gave anything to the beggar.

-On Monday morning, by about 10′ o clock, the beggar perched in a shady corner, next to the outlet of the Beverages Corporation of Kerala (liquor vent).
+On Monday morning, by about 10′ o clock, the beggar perched in a shady corner, next to the outlet of Beverages Corporation of Kerala (liquor vent).
 A queue of about 30 people had already been formed, without any jostling or pushing, awaiting the auspicious time of 10 AM for the sale window to open.
 The salesman at dot 10 AM opened the window and brisk sales proceeded and more people joined the queue.

 “These devotees are only asking for what they want and never for their parents, children, relatives or friends.
 They never request that others should not be given what they want.
 They ask what they want in minimum words, in a language everyone understands.
-They neither sing praises about their brand of liquor nor do they sermonise about the evils and the good of liquor.
-Here there are no VIPs and one does not have to pay upfront at various counters and obtain a receipt for the services.
+They neither sing praises about their brand of liquor nor do they sermonise about evils and goodness of liquor.
+Here there are no VIPs and one does not have to pay upfront at various counters and obtain a receipt for services rendered.
 There are neither any commission agents nor are there any long forms to be filled.
 There is no need for any written application on a white sheet of paper.
 They never try to bribe Me with their offerings in cash or in kind, without realising that if offered to the needy would be of immense help and if offered to Me would never be of any use to anyone.”